branner-non-code/notes/CONTENT/SQL/Converting_FileMaker_Pro_databases_to_SQL_Python.md

 1. Python scripts to populate the SQL db.
 Progressive manual testing of these in Ipython, as well as manual correction of the data; no unit testing done but exceptions are implemented for expected edge cases.
 Initially, the Python SQLite3 module is being used but I may turn to SQLAlchemy later.

 1. Python functions to use the SQL database.
+(This needs to be updated; 20130809.)

 ###  FMP script to export the three tables
  1. character data (expressions in Chinese script) — one dump file: